Speakeasy Logo

 Overlap with other security schemes

-The HTTP security scheme overlaps with a few other more specific schemes.
+The HTTP security scheme overlaps with a few other, more specific schemes.

-There is also some overlap with OAuth2 and OpenID Connect security schemes.
-These may use bearer tokens, and they may use the JWT format, but they are more complex and involve additional flows and endpoints.
-The oauth2 and openidConnect security schemes are better suited for any APIs using the OAuth 2.0 and OpenID Connect protocols than trying to cover it with the http security scheme.
+The HTTP security scheme also has some overlap with the OAuth 2.0 and OpenID Connect security schemes.
+These may use bearer tokens and the JWT format, but they are more complex and involve additional flows and endpoints.
+It’s better to use the oauth2 or openidConnect security scheme for an API using the OAuth 2.0 or OpenID Connect protocol than to try to cover it with the http security scheme.

-Unauthorized Response
+Unauthorized response

-As well as describing the security requirements, it also helps to describe what will happen when those requirements are not met.
 The 401 Unauthorized response can be returned for requests with missing security credentials, showing what the client can expect to see if this happens.
 This response includes the WWW-Authenticate header, which you may want to mention.
 As with other generic responses, the 401 response can be defined as a component in the responses section, and referenced with $ref to avoid repetition.

 Learn more about describing responses.

-Forbidden Response
+Forbidden response

 The 403 Forbidden response can be returned for requests that are authenticated but not authorized to access the resource.
 This response can also include the WWW-Authenticate header, but it is not required.